SundousKanaan/Close-Captions/README.md

 # Oplossing

- I worked on the close captions to convey the characters' feelings, playing with the text to give different emotional levels.
+ I worked on the Closed captions to convey the characters' feelings, playing with the text to give different emotional levels.
 I zoomed in and out on the video to enhance the moments of stress, and added effects to highlight sound cues (What is it, and where is it in the frame when it's invisible?)

 # Link prototype